 Every effort will be made to complete an event already in progress if possible.
 All credits must be used with same director of the cancelled event and are not transferable to another area, region or director.

 Note: Tournament Directors within south west region may have their own rainout/event cancellation policies so please check with the tournament director of the event you paid for first!

 Team Cancellations / Refund Policy:

-1, 2 & 3 Day Events: Notification prior to 14 days of the event date, a full refund will be given.
-If you notify 7 to 14 days before, 50 percent of your fee will be returned.
-If you notify us fewer than 7 days before the event, no refund will be given.
-A $50 administration fee will be charged for all refunds requested.
-A team can request that their entry be rolled into a future event and the administration fee will be waived.
+1, 2 & 3 Day Events: Notification prior to 14 days of the event date, a full credit for a future event will be given.
+If you notify 7 to 14 days before, 50 percent of your fee will be credited for a future event.
+If you notify us fewer than 7 days before the event, no credit will be given.

-World Series Events: Entry fees or deposits are non-refundable at any time for any reason & will be forfeited should a team drop out from a World Series event.
+World Series Events: Entry fees, deposits & hotel buyouts are non-refundable at any time for any reason & will be forfeited should a team drop out from a World Series event.
 Unfortunately, there are no exceptions.

 Notice of team that wants to drop out of an event they have entered must be given by the team manager or the business manager of team.
 If a team drops out of an event, past the cancellation deadline, team will forfeit in full their team entry fee.
 NO EXCEPTIONS.